The answer to that question is that I have no idea.

 Next year, I am teaching three

 hours of Sophomore English, Stagecraft/Speech, Drama and Forensics.
-AND, I are directing the fall musical instead of the
+AND, my brother and I are directing the fall musical instead of the

 spring play.
 So the changes continue.